 - Activate WooCommerce, two additional menu items will appear in your WordPress dashboard — WooCommerce and Products.

-Enter the online store address, the exchange rate and the type of product you are going to sell on the first page.
+- 1st Page – Enter the online store address, the exchange rate, and the type of product you are going to sell on the

-The second page offers several payment options including Stripe, PayPal and offline payments.
+- 2nd Page – It offers several payment options including Stripe, PayPal, and offline payments.
 Choose the payment methods that will work for you and click Continue remembering that later you will be able to add other payment systems if needed.
+How to use WooCommerce with stripe plugin.

 After connecting Jetpack to your online store, you will be redirected to the last page of the WooCommerce installation wizard: